Roshgar/SmallVersionningPythonScript/README.md

   - Shutil (Should be included with a default version of python)
   - argparse
       - `pip install argparse`

 ####Side Note
-If there is an issue with the last step (When you launch it spits out a traceback about multiDirChooser not being present), wait one or two days.
-A merge is pending on one of the libraries I use.
+If there is an issue when you launch it (I.e It spits out a traceback about multiDirChooser not being present), wait one or two days.
+A merge is pending on one of the libraries I use, i can add another script for the install but by 06/12/15 evening it should be merged.

 ##Usage
 Open a terminal (cmd, powershell, cmder...
 Whatever you have on your system and/or prefer), navigate to wherever you placed the files of this, and simply type `python launch.py`.